 To establish a College wide "Red Flag" program to detect, prevent, and mitigate identity theft.

-The Maryland Institute College of Art establishes an Identity Theft Prevention Program (the Program) to detect, prevent, and mitigate identity theft.
-The Program shall include reasonable policies and procedures to:
+MICA 's Identity Theft Prevention Program (the Program) is intended to detect, prevent, and mitigate identity theft.
+The Program includes reasonable policies and procedures to:

 - Identify relevant Red Flags for covered accounts it offers or maintains and incorporate those Red Flags into the Program.
 Covered accounts include all student accounts or loans that are administered by the college.